marifyo/fggcosha/_posts/2015-03-14-reunion-news-2016-location.md

 ---
 layout: post
-title: "2016 Reunion News - Location Location Location..."
+title: "2016 Reunion News - Location Location Location"
 description: "We are oh so close to selecting the location for our next reunion weekend in 2016.
-Check out our update."
+Check out our update..."
 modified: 2015-03-14
 tags: [fggc osha alumni]
 categories: [reunion2016]